JorgeGMarques/micropython-scikit-fuzzy/README.md

 Plotting and Programming
 --------------------------------

-You can you [BIPES](www.bipes.net.br/ide) to easily program MicroPython boards and plot.
+You can use [BIPES](www.bipes.net.br/ide) to easily program MicroPython boards and BIPES's Databoard to visualize/plot the fuzzy computations.

 The examples have been changed to automatically plot in the BIPES platform, replacing matplot.